John Paul Jr. (judge): Notable cases

+In December 1934, Paul sat on a 3-judge panel with John J. Parker and William C. Coleman and wrote one of the two key legal decisions which permitted creation of Shenandoah National Park.
+Although plaintiff/appellant Robert H. Via (whose Huguenot ancestor had emigrated to Virginia in 1685) argued that Virginia could not use its eminent domain powers to condemn land to give to the United States to create the park, the U.S. Supreme Court upheld the decision in 'Via v.
+The State Commission on Conservation and Development of the State of Virginia'.

-Paul presided over the 50-day trial of the Franklin County moonshine conspiracy, said to be the longest trial in Virginia history to that time.
+Paul also presided over the 50-day trial of the Franklin County moonshine conspiracy, said to be the longest trial in Virginia history to that time.

 To Paul and his colleagues fell the task of implementing the Supreme Court's decision in Brown v.
 Board of Education in desegregation lawsuits in the Western District of Virginia.
-In August 1956, Paul issued a historic ruling ordering the desegregation of the Charlottesville public schools, and which soon set off Massive Resistance as by-now-United States Senator Harry F. Byrd vehemently disagreed with the United States Supreme Court ruling, and state officials obstructed its implementation.
+In August 1956, Paul issued a historic ruling ordering the desegregation of the Charlottesville public schools, and which soon set off Massive Resistance as by-now-United States Senator Harry Byrd vehemently disagreed with the United States Supreme Court ruling, and state officials obstructed its implementation.
 Paul also sat on the 3-judge panel that ordered the integration of the graduate schools of the University of Virginia in the Gregory Swanson case.
-He also ordered the desegregation of the schools in Grayson County, and Warren County.
+He also ordered the desegregation of the schools in Warren County in 1958 and Grayson County in 1960.

-Farm

-In addition to his judicial service, Paul operated his farm in Rockingham County.

-Family

-Paul's father, John Paul, was also a United States Representative from Virginia and a United States District Judge of the United States District Court for the Western District of Virginia.

-Land donation
+Death and legacy

+In 1958, Chief Judge Paul took senior status (allowing President Eisenhower to fill his former seat), but continued to serve as a federal judge with a reduced workload until his death.
 In 1961, Paul donated part of his family's farm to become the Paul State Forest.
+On February 13, 1964, Judge Paul died at Ottobine, Rockingham County, Virginia.
+His alma mater, the University of Virginia Law School, received his papers and makes them available to researchers.